 Making the most of the Andrew Carnegie Medals for Excellence in your library, bookstore, and reading group.
 The Andrew Carnegie Medals for Excellence in Fiction and Nonfiction offer great programming opportunities, help you highlight outstanding titles, and can encourage your patrons to read books recognized for their excellence by a selection committee of library professionals.

-There’s huge general national interest in these awards—ALA and Carnegie Corporation’s initial announcement in March 2012 was picked up by more than 100,000 news, general media, and social media outlets, and the awards garnered over 451,000 web mentions in 2014.
+There’s huge general national interest in these awards—ALA and Carnegie Corporation’s initial announcement in March 2012 was picked up by more than 100,000 news, general media, and social media outlets, and the awards garnered over half a million web mentions in 2015.